Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Taxonomy of Adversarial Attacks in RL

 \subsubsection{Adversarial Policy}

 These approaches involve training an \textbf{adversarial policy} (AP) which learns an optimal attack strategy through interaction with the target system and an adversarial reward.
-The training of these adversarial policies is often done using RL, thus only requiring a black box access to the model of the agent.
-There are also \textbf{augmented adversarial policies} trained via RL augmented with white box access to the agent's model during the training or inference phase.
+The training of these adversarial policies is often done using RL, thus only requiring black-box access to the model of the agent.
+There are also \textbf{augmented adversarial policies} trained via RL augmented with white-box access to the agent's model during the training or inference phase.
 All the methods in this category have in common that they first do an optimization for training the adversarial policy, then this policy can be used in inference to perturb each sample.\\

-In the following sections, we will use this taxonomy as a framework to examine recent research on adversarial examples for DRL.
+In the following sections, we will use this taxonomy as a framework to examine recent research on adversarial examples for RL.
 Section \ref{sec:observation_alteration} focuses on input-space perturbations, and Section \ref{sec:dynamics_alteration} on environment-space perturbations.